How should my chatbot interact? A survey on human-chatbot interaction design

-The main benefit of providing \textit{manners} is \textbf{[B1] to increase human-likeness}. \textit{Manners} is highlighted in the literature as a way to turn chatbots conversations into a more natural, convincing interaction \cite{kirakowski2009establishing, morrissey2013realness}.
-In an in-the-wild data collection, \cite{toxtli2018understanding} observed that 93\% of the participants used polite words (e.g., ``\textit{thanks}'' or ``\textit{please}'') with a task management chatbot at least once, and 20\% always talked politely to the chatbot.
+The main benefit of providing \textit{manners} is \textbf{[B1] to increase human-likeness}. \textit{Manners} is highlighted in the literature as a way to generate a more natural, convincing interaction in chatbot conversations \citep{kirakowski2009establishing, morrissey2013realness}.
+In an in-the-wild data collection, \citet{toxtli2018understanding} observed that 93\% of the participants used polite words (e.g., ``\textit{thanks}'' or ``\textit{please}'') with a task management chatbot at least once, and 20\% always spoke politely to the chatbot.
 Unfortunately, the chatbot evaluated in that study was not prepared to handle these protocols and ultimately failed to understand.
-When identifying incidents from their own conversational logs with a chatbot \cite{kirakowski2009establishing}, several participants identified greetings as a human-seeming characteristic.
+When identifying incidents from their own conversational logs with a chatbot \citep{kirakowski2009establishing}, several participants identified greetings as a human-seeming characteristic.
 The users also found convincing when the chatbot appropriately reacts to social cues statements, such as \textit{``how are you?''}-types of utterances.
-Using this result, \cite{morrissey2013realness} later suggested that greetings, apologies, social niceties, and introductions are significant constructs to measure chatbot's naturalness.
-In \cite{jenkins2007analysis}, the chatbot used exclamation marks at some points and frequently offered sentences available on the website, vaguely human-like.
+Using this result, \citet{morrissey2013realness} later suggested that greetings, apologies, social niceties, and introductions are significant constructs to measure chatbots' naturalness.
+In \citet{jenkins2007analysis}, the chatbot used exclamation marks at some point and frequently offered sentences available on the website, in a vaguely human-like matter.
 In the feedback, participants described the chatbot as rude, impolite, and cheeky.

 The surveyed literature highlights two challenges to convey \textit{manners}: